ashkanshakarami-creator/SAL/README.md

-# SAL
-Stress-Aware Resilient Neural Training
+# Stress-Aware Resilient Neural Training
-This repository includes SAL project details (Code, 3D Visualizations, etc), introduced in our paper titled: "Stress-Aware Resilient Neural Training".
+This repository includes the SAL project details (Code, 3D Visualizations, etc), introduced in our paper titled: "Stress-Aware Resilient Neural Training".
 Paper link: XX

 Please cite our work (paper) if you use any part of the code, paper, or associated concepts at any stage.